What you'll find on this page

 Please remember that progress may take time.
 However, being patient, persistent and consistent will help a great deal.

-Cochlear provides rehabilitation programs you can access via your clinic.
+Cochlear provides rehabilitation programmes you can access via your clinic.